What other names is Zinc known by?

 There is a zinc preparation that can be sprayed in the nostrils for treating the common cold

-Zinc sulfate is used in products for eye irritation.
+Zinc sulfate is used in eye drop solutions to treat eye irritation.

 Note that many zinc products also contain another metal called cadmium.
 This is because zinc and cadmium are chemically similar and often occur together in nature.
 Exposure to high levels of cadmium over a long time can lead to kidney failure